My New Lap/Kiddie Pool is Named Digital Basics…. « Arthur Morris/BIRDS AS ART

 Ted

-• avatar Gene Herzberg
+• Gene Herzberg

 Congratulations, enjoy the pool and your grandchildren.
 I have learned so much from your books and blog.
 Glad to have made a small contribution to the pool.